The best mobile games to play now: iOS and Android

 Your decisions have consequences, both for the innocent (or not) people you're letting into the fictional dystopia of Arstotzka, and for your own family at home.
 It's a moral dilemma game and, dare we say it, a piece of art.
 You need this game, and if you haven't already played it, download it on your phone.

-What about the best games on Apple Arcade?
+What are the best games on Apple Arcade?

 Those games all support controllers, too, which is always a plus if you've invested in a gamepad attachment for your phone.
-We tried to focus this article on games that are available on Android, too, but check those out if you're an Apple-head!
 Don't forget you can get an Apple Arcade free trial too!